BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/037TextgamesFoobarv1.md

     - an item (but the item might be set to ```None``` if there is no item in this room)
     - 3 or 4 other attributes (based on how many members in your group)
   * Create an array named roomArray that stores your room objects
-  * Use a for loop to add False to the array 1000 times
+  * Use a for loop to add `None` to the array 1000 times
   * Add descriptions for your 15 rooms to your roomArray
   * In version 1, the player does NOT need to be able to pick up any items, but when visiting a room the game MUST tell you that an item is there IF the room contains an item.
   * Create a variable named mylocation that stores the current room number.